Programmer

 - Play to your strengths on your entry-level programmer resume.
 If that’s your education, that’s okay.
 Just expand on that section.

-- As a programmer, talk about meaningful projects you’ve worked on, whether for a class assignment or on your own.
+- Talk about meaningful projects you’ve worked on, whether for a class assignment or on your own.
 Projects demonstrate interest and the ability to start a project from nothing.
-Both are very valuable to a prospective company.

 Why this resume works